-warrant, and was to have a structure similar to the SWI financing.
+- 59. On February 29, 2000, Paterson presented a financing proposal to the Chief Financial Officer of KCA.
+Paterson informed Donnini on February 29, 2000 that the proposed second KCA financing was a \$10 million special warrant offering at \$6.75 per special warrant, and was to have a structure similar to the SWI financing.
 Given the nature of the information provided by Paterson to Donnini, which was not publicly available, Paterson should have instructed or directed Donnini to cease his short selling of KCA common shares on February 29, 2000, but failed to do so.
-Having regard to the status of the negotiations, Paterson should have informed Yorkton's compliance department that KCA be placed on the grey list on February 29, 2000, but failed to do so.
+Having regard to the status of the negotiations, Paterson should have informed Yorkton's compliance department that KCA be placed on the grey list on February 29, 2000, but failed to do so. - 60.

-- 57. Prior to the discussion between Paterson and Donnini referred to above, Donnini had discussed with the Chief Financial Officer of KCA on February 29, 2000 matters related to a proposed transaction involving KCA. - 58.
-Donnini was in a special relationship with KCA within the meaning of subsection 76(5) of the Act, and in particular, subsection 76(5)(d) of the Act.
-The information provided by Paterson to Donnini on February 29, 2000 that the proposed second KCA financing was a \$10 million special warrant offering at \$6.75 per special warrant, and was to have a structure similar to the SWI financing, was a material fact which had not been generally disclosed on February 29 or March 1, 2000. - 59.
 Following receipt of information from Paterson, as described above, Donnini traded in common shares of KCA for Yorkton's account through jitney trades.
-By the close of business on February 29, 2000, Donnini had sold short on February 29, 2000 for Yorkton's account 579,000 commons shares of KCA. - 60.
-On the morning of March 1, 2000, the CFO of KCA continued to negotiate the terms of the special warrant offering with Paterson, and by mid-day, KCA had reached an agreement in principle with Yorkton in relation to the following terms of the second warrant financing (subject to board approval of KCA and negotiation of the engagement letter with Yorkton): - the pricing of the special warrants II offering;
+By the close of business on February 29, 2000, Donnini had sold short for Yorkton's account 579,000 commons shares of KCA. - 61.
+On the morning of March 1, 2000, the CFO of KCA continued to negotiate the terms of the special warrant offering with Paterson, and by mid-day, KCA had reached an agreement in principle with Yorkton in relation to the following terms of the second warrant financing (subject to board approval of KCA and negotiation of the engagement letter with Yorkton):